likhithbontha/Fluentgrid-capstone-project/README.md

-# IBM Data Analyst Capstone Project
+# FluentGrid Data Analysis project

 ## Overview
-This repository contains the final capstone project for the IBM Data Analyst Professional Certificate.
+This repository contains the final capstone project for the Fluentgrid Data Analyst Internship project.
 By completing this project, I applied various Data Analytics skills and techniques learned throughout the course.
 As an Associate Data Analyst, I was presented with a business challenge requiring data analysis on real-world datasets.

 ## Project Tasks
 Throughout this project, I performed various tasks that professional data analysts do as part of their jobs, including: